 Builders who want spec-driven development without process overhead — no new IDE, no AWS account, no restructuring your workflow.
 Connect the repo, describe the feature, get the spec, execute.
 That's the path.

 Kiro is the right call if: you're AWS-native, you want spec-driven development inside your IDE rather than as a separate planning layer, and you're willing to switch editors and adopt the full Kiro ecosystem.
 Those are real tradeoffs worth making for the right team.
+Teams that also need product-level documents upstream can use the ai prd generator before moving into the spec workflow.

 What Is Spec-Driven Development with Kiro?